 When Ubuntu founder and space tourist Mark Shuttleworth speaks, people tend to listen — more so since he and his company Canonical announced they were entering the manic mobile marketplace with Ubuntu for Phones.

-In a press conference held earlier this week the multi-millionaire revealed the first mobile handsets to be sold with Ubuntu pre-installed are coming later this year.
+In a press conference held earlier in late February the multi-millionaire revealed the first mobile handsets to be sold with Ubuntu pre-installed are coming later this year.

 What follows are six small nuggets of information from that press call.